MarioRasconMerinoML/Machine_Learning/README.md

 <url> https://atcold.github.io/NYU-DLFL22/ <url>

-For Graph Neural Networks the Stanford Training from Jure Lescovec is great:
+For Graph Neural Networks the Stanford Training from Jure Lescovec is a great resource, along with PyGraph library based on Pytorch:

 https://web.stanford.edu/class/cs224w/